webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/incomplete-automation-story.md

 Now,<br>
 your release workflow became a bit more complicated.<br>
 Everyone, who submits a Pull Request,<br>
-has to to additionally include a change note.<br>
+has to additionally include a change note.<br>
 And now, to do a release,<br>
 maintainers should first<br>
 manually run Towncrier to create a changelog,<br>